Future storms hazard

 Temporal resolution | Annual from 1981 to 2100 |

-Indicators | The storm hazard indicators are based on surface daily maximum hourly wind speed: – Storm Severity Index: Annual number of daily maximum hourly wind speed exceeding the 98th percentile of the reference period. – Extreme Wind Days: Annual number of days with daily maximum hourly wind speed above the 98th percentile threshold, indicating potential storm conditions. – Wind Intensity Index : Annual mean wind intensity on storm days, calculated as the sum of daily maximum hourly wind speed exceeding the 98th percentile divided by the number of storm days. |
+Indicators | The storm hazard indicators are based on surface daily maximum hourly wind speed: – Storm Severity Index: Annual count of daily storm impact values computed over grid cells where daily maximum hourly wind speed exceeds both a local climatological threshold (98th percentile) and a physical damage threshold (5 m/s).
+For each day and grid cell, the normalized wind exceedance is raised to the third power, reflecting the empirical relationship between wind intensity and damage. – Extreme Wind Days: Annual number of days with daily maximum hourly wind speed above the 98th percentile threshold, indicating potential storm conditions. – Wind Intensity Index : Annual mean wind intensity on storm days, calculated as the sum of daily maximum hourly wind speed exceeding the 98th percentile divided by the number of storm days. |

 Format | Netcdf, other formats possible depending on data volume. |